 - 5 to 6 packs of nautical rope (9.5′ each) from Dollar Tree

 - satin or wired ribbon (optional)

 That’s it!
 You do need quite a few hot glue sticks.
-My large hot glue gun broke, so I’m slumming it with one of my mini hot glue guns.
 I used an entire pack of mini hot glue sticks making the tray and one placemat.

 Check out my tutorial for my coasters and placemats if you need a full tutorial on how to begin the tray.
 I don’t want to bore you if you’ve been around the last few days.
 You will end up using about three packs of ropes for the base.

 Once you’ve got the placemat finished, you will start to build up the sides.
 Place a strip of hot glue on the outer ring of the placemat, then put a new pack of rope on top of the hot glue.

 Continue building up the tray, adding hot glue then layers of rope.
 You can stop adding hot glue and rope when you have four layers on top of the base layer.

 You can choose whether or not you want to do this step.
 I thought adding handles looked a little more complete.
 Use a ruler and cut two 6″ pieces of rope.
 You’ll see in my picture that I used 8″ at first.
 That made the handles way too long!
 Learn from my mistake lol.
 I actually had to pry them out of my completed rope tray!

 Use your fingers to see how wide you want the handles to be.
 I glued and made my handles about 2.75″ apart.
 Add hot glue to the end of one piece of rope and push it down on the bottom of the tray, right against the vertical layers.
 Measure and glue the other end 2.75″ or as wide as you want your handles.

 Glue your other handle directly across the tray from your first one.
 Measure and glue this handle as wide as you did the first.